telus/tds-core/docs/elements/intro.md

 concerns such as accessibility and interactive behaviors.
 Finally, CSS classes are tough to evolve, often requiring breaking changes.

-TELUS Digital is aligned on React as the target for creating UIs.
+TELUS digital is aligned on React as the target for creating UIs.
 Because React makes components a first-class citizen, the stylesheet-first approach of TDS makes less sense.
 We can provide a richer TDS experience by embracing React completely.